.png)

 Coming Soon!
 Add it to your list to read on Goodreads list and other sites for updates!

-The Heartbeats of Aloha is a poignant, swoon-worthy standalone in the International Soulmate series.
-Immerse yourself in:
+The Heartbeats of Aloha is a touching, swoon-worthy standalone in the International Soulmate series featuring:

 -

-A heart-melting second chance romance
+A soul-stirring second chance between childhood sweethearts

 -